OpenMined/PyDP/examples/restaurant_demo/README.md

 * Sum-up revenue per day of the week with preaggregation

 Non Private Count is the raw counts and output
-Private count is anonymized Counts and output using Differential Privacy library
+Private count is anonymized Counts and output using PyDP library

 ## Count visits by hour of day